Disney+ Growth Design

 - Aug 2019 - Dec 2020

-I don't believe that the Growth Design was responsible for all that.
+I don't believe that "Growth Design" was responsible for all this success.
 Disney+ was a desirable product offered at the right time.
-However, I believe that we did the work necessary – all the user archetypes, devices, payment methods, partnerships, and design systems – to maximize the opportunity.
+However, I believe that we did the work necessary – all the user archetypes, devices, payment methods, partnerships, and design systems - to maximize the opportunity.

 "We often miss opportunity because it's dressed in overalls and looks like work."